Developing SDK Mods

 The DB primarily sources info from your mod’s pyproject.toml.
 With a well configured pyproject, all you need to do is point the DB at it, and everything will be extracted automatically.

-To add your mod, you’ll need to add a markdown file to either the _oak_mods or _willow2_mods folders in this site’s repo.
+To add your mod, you’ll need to add a markdown file to one of the _*_mods folders in this site’s repo.

 Simplest Configuration